nagaozen/gedit-plugin-autocomplete/README.md

 - Initial version: Osmo Salomaa <http://users.tkk.fi/~otsaloma/gedit/>
 - 0.9.6: Alin Avasilcutei <http://gedit-autocomp.sourceforge.net/>
-- 0.9.x: Fabio Nagao <http://zend.lojcomm.com.br/> and Vincent Petithory <http://blog.lunar-dev.net/>
+- 0.9.x, 0.10.x: Fabio Nagao <http://zend.lojcomm.com.br/> and Vincent Petithory <http://blog.lunar-dev.net/>

 Changes
 -------
+> @2010-01-02
+> Plugin completely rewritten.
+Notable features:
+>   * Accepts a global list of static words available for all kind of documents
+>   * Accepts a list of static words for each language -- useful for constants, static methods etc
+>   * Accepts a library to handle dynamic instances -- intellisense like
+>   * Tips are now sorted
+>   * Configurations based on json.
+>   * Removed all install and non-standard icons things.
+Installation is easy as copy and paste inside `~/.gnome2/gedit/plugins/`

 > @2009-10-17
 > Merged the configurable branch.
 Renamed the version to 0.9.8
 >